VitAsLing/ImageConverter-extensions/README.md

 # ImageConverter-extensions

-A Chrome extension that can convert images into PNG format, and perform compression and downloading.
+A Chrome extension that conveniently allows for image format conversion, compression, and downloading.